-Emilienne Greenfield is a PhD student here at McGill in the Department of History and Classical Studies, working on 16th and 17th century gardening practices in Europe and New France.
+Emilienne Greenfield is a PhD student at McGill in the Department of History and Classical Studies, working on 16th and 17th century gardening practices in Europe and New France.
 She is passionate about all things plants, love learning languages, and transcribing old manuscripts.
 As part of the lab, Emilienne is currently working as a research assistant for the Visibility of Knowledge project.

-Anne Meisner (“Anne” pronounced like “on a boat”) is a third year Computer Science and Linguistics double major with an English Literature minor who makes a mean zucchini loaf!
+Anne Meisner (“Anne” pronounced like “on a boat”) is a fourth year Computer Science and Linguistics double major with an English Literature minor who makes a mean zucchini loaf!
 Anne’s research at .txtLAB involves natural language processing, text mining, and computational analysis.
 Her projects right now are focused on uncovering institutional biases in print and visual media.
 Outside of Sherbrooke 688, Anne likes talking about her home state of Minnesota, playing video games, and trying to keep her ferns alive.
 Come by the lab for a chat together over coffee!

-Isabella Nikolaidas is a third-year student at McGill majoring in Linguistics with minors in Sociology as well as Computer Science.
+Isabella Nikolaidas is a fourth-year student at McGill majoring in Linguistics with minors in Sociology as well as Computer Science.
 She has been working with .txtLAB since September and is very excited about continuing to deepen my understanding of cultural phenomena and biases through quantitative data analysis.
 Isabella loves pancakes, pranks, and when her scripts compile.

 Lisa Teichmann is a PhD student in German and part of .txtLAB at the Department of Languages, Literatures, and Cultures at McGill University.
 She holds an MA in Middle Eastern Studies from Leiden University and a BA in Oriental Studies from the University of Vienna.
 Her research focuses on the question of how computational text analysis methods and tools can form a repository for cross-cultural comparative literary analysis.
 Her research interests focus on literary geography, prestige and canonicity in literary education, reading, and translational literature.